Twin Cities, Gemini

 “I’m terrible.
 Oh, I’m so terrible.
 I don’t deserve to be your mother.
 I’m terrible.”

-That incident marked the first time her mother had a bad morrowheat trip.
+That event marked the first time her mother had a bad morrowheat trip.
 And it wasn’t the last.

 “It’s stress relief,” her father had told her as he began to take morrowheat up himself.
 “We get nightmares, you know.
 About the war.”

 This had been before morrowheat became properly refined and legalized.
 In its unrefined form, it was terribly addictive and often caused hallucinations, mood swings, lethargy.
 And as her parents continued to take the drug, they became less and less inclined to leave their apartment for work.
-Instead, they lounged together with interlocked limbs on the mattress on the floor that they all shared.
+Instead, they lounged together with interlocked limbs on the mattress that they all shared on the floor.

 It was okay though.
 Because they were together.
 It was enough.